Harikarthyk/Auto-Complete-Trie-DS/README.md

 # Search-Engine-(Trie-DS)
-Simple Search Engine using JS(Trie DS)
+Simple Search Engine using Trie DS (JS)
+-

-  -> Trie DS is implemented in JS and using on key input the value in the inuput box in evaluated .
+  -> Trie DS is implemented in JS .

-  -> Intially I have used a txt file consisting of 37k english words which is add to trie .
+  -> Intially I have add a txt file consisting of 37k english words in trie .

+  -> when you start typing something then it shows all the words that matches to it .

+  Demo
+  -

 ![search-engine](https://user-images.githubusercontent.com/54505967/84342575-849bd900-abc3-11ea-9947-561abd797d95.gif)